 UNIVERSITY OF WISCONSIN River Falls

 When people first came to the United States they had to go through a formal process to become a citizen.
 This was known as the naturalization process.
 Local, state, and federal courts were authorized to administer the process.
 There were two steps that involved a court.
 The first step was to file a declaration of intention (first papers) to become a citizen.
 Then there would be a waiting period or residency, ranging from a minimum of two years to seven years.
 Third, the person would petition the court for citizenship (second papers).
 If the petition was accepted, the person was admitted as a citizen and given a citizenship paper, often a certificate.
-In most cases the Area Research Center archives has the paperwork documenting the declaration and petition phases if the person applied through a county-based court.
+In most cases, the Area Research Center has the records documenting the declaration and petition phases if the person applied through a county-based court.
 Sometimes there are naturalization certificates and ancillary documents.

 The records are arranged by county, each of which is accompanied by indexes.
 These indexes usually point to the petitions (second papers).
 Working backward is the most efficient method because if an individual is found in the index, their petition should indicate where and when they filed their declaration (first papers).
 Sometimes the declaration is even attached to their petition.
 If the individual is not listed in an index, then consult an index to the declarations or the individual declaration books themselves.
 This is an important step because people would often file the first papers then not complete the process.
 The declaration was all that was required to be a voting citizen in Wisconsin until 1908.